How to terminate an employee without risk

 Discrimination

-Federal law makes it illegal to fire an employee due to things like the employee’s race, gender, disability, religion, age, pregnancy status, immigration status, etc. Some states also have additional protections that add additional protection classes to this list, like sexual orientation and marital status.
+Federal law makes it illegal to fire an employee based on things like their race, gender, disability, religion, age, pregnancy status, immigration status, etc. Some states also have additional protected classes, such as sexual orientation and marital status.

 Retaliation

-It’s illegal to fire an employee in retaliation for engaging in any legally protected activity.
+It’s also against federal law to fire an employee in retaliation for engaging in any legally protected activity.
 Examples include:

 • Reporting a workplace violation